survivejs/react-book/manuscript/08_building_kanban.md

 ...
 ```

 If you hit `npm run build` now, you should get output that's roughly equal to what we had earlier.
-We still need to make our development server work to get back where we started.
+This time, though, `index.html` gets generated for us dynamically.
+Development server works as expected as well.

 T> Note that you can pass a custom template to `html-webpack-plugin`.
 In our case the default template it uses is just fine for our purposes.

-first build...
+## Optimizing Build Size

+XXXXX

 ```bash
 > TARGET=build webpack